 The Glover is a wilderness river that’s best fished with a buddy or two and is accessed through the Three Rivers Wildlife Management Area, located north of State Highway 3 between Antlers and Broken Bow.

 You don’t have to be an angler to appreciate Broken Bow Lake.
 But if you are, the first time you visit here, you’ll understand why this lake is in a class all its own.
 This is a lake of deep, clear water, rock bluffs and gravel-rimmed mid-lake islands with breathtaking scenery and trophy potential.

 When fishing this lake, look for long points extending out into the river channels in deep water.
 Find one, fish it slowly and you’re liable to connect with a 14-pound or bigger largemouth bass.
 Along with the largemouth, Broken Bow Lake offers anglers the chance to tangle with both smallmouth and spotted bass as well.
 Catch all three species in the same day, and you’ll achieve an Oklahoma grand slam.

 Like the Glover, the Upper Mountain Fork River above Broken Bow Lake is a first-rate smallmouth fishery that also includes good numbers of spotted and largemouth bass.
 Additionally, the spring months see strong runs of both white bass and walleye, which move upstream from the lake.
 Visit here during March or April, and you could fish four or five different species.

-While a trophy trout can be caught at any time of year, Ethan Wright insists that the period from November through March is the best time to meet up with one of the stream’s bruisers.
+While a trophy trout can be caught at any time of year, the period from November through March is the best time to catch one of the stream’s bruisers.